 The online world is fast becoming saturated with blogs.
 From personal journeys to medical blogs and even businesses with a blog section on their website.
 Blogs are far more common than they used to be but that doesn’t mean you shouldn’t start one.
-In fact, if you love to write and have something to say then you absolutely should join this growing platform and get yourself set up.
-Someday I find my blog a hard graft and ask myself why on earth I ever started it but most days I love what I do, am thankful for the opportunities it gives my family and I, and love how I have managed to turn my blog in to a viable business that allows me to work around my family commitments and there is no reason why you can’t do the same too but first you need to know how to start a blog.
+In fact, if you love to write and have something to say, then you absolutely should join this growing platform and start a blog yourself.

 Some people think that starting a blog is easy, that it is a way to get “free stuff” and do nothing or that it is a vanity project.
-These people couldn’t be further from the truth.
-Starting a blog is hard work and requires commitment and drive and you have to learn as you go which means I often find myself working on the admin side of my blog for hours trying to make it more user friendly and accessible, hours of hard work that nobody ever realises are required.
-So if you are serious about starting a blog then here are my top 10 pieces of advice that I wish I had know when I first started.
+This couldn’t be further from the truth.
+Starting a blog is hard work and requires commitment and drive and you have to learn as you go and upskill regularly to keep up with the changing requirements, trends and google algorithms.
+So if you are serious about starting a blog and are prepared to put int he hours then here are my top 10 tips that I wish I had know when I first started.

 How to start a blog